7 Top Tips for an Injury Free Return to Exercise

 Aim to start back at approximately 50-75% of your previous exercise load and gradually progress from there over a 4-6 week period.
 Progress steadily and don’t be tempted to push too hard, this way improving safely and effectively without exposing yourself to injury or excess soreness.

-4. Show up! – Good intentions are great, but good intentions on there own don’t do anything.
+Good intentions are great, but good intentions on their own don’t do anything.
 Commit to a regular routine, as difficult as that may be at times.
 Keep to a regular schedule that you can manage, turn up, get your work done, feel smug!

 Take the squat for example; some would argue there is no better exercise for improving strength and control.
 However, if you have a stiff mid back, tight hips and reduced ankle ROM, you’re going to struggle to perform the squat properly.
 Then all you’re going to get is poor results, joint and muscle pain and some funny looks at the gym!